 Risks: Porcelain chips on crowns – Could possibly happen over your lifetime – can usually be easily repaired

 Implant fail – highly unlikely to happen – would lose implant and potentially part of bridge that that implant was attached to if still not enough implants to support that part

 2. Fixed full-arch bridge on multi-unit abutments.
 This consists of 4 (or more) implants and a single fixed prosthesis.
-This option is heavily advertised as an “All-on-4” option. cost $16-25,000 with this option the variance is in the surgical side (number implants and bone grafting) and in the material selection (acrylic or porcelain)
+This option is heavily advertised as an “All-on-4” option. cost $16-25,000 per arch with this option the variance is in the surgical side (number implants and bone grafting) and in the material selection (acrylic or porcelain)

 Very good option.
 It’s fixed so stays in.
 A few disadvantages compared to the first option are that this option often provides 1 or 2 less teeth on each side in the back and if an implant ever failed on you the whole prosthesis may not function properly anymore and need repairs or replacement.
 Also this restoration is all one piece using high end denture teeth and acrylic versus porcelain.
 Denture teeth are a little less esthetic and wear away faster but are cheaper to fix and repair.

 Risks: Damage or break acrylic teeth – possible – cheap fix but must give up appliance for one day.
 Damage or break ceramic porcelain teeth – less likely than acrylic – more expensive to fix right but can be patched cheaply

 Implant fail – highly unlikely – if one lost will be less stable, may be able to get new implant and use same appliance with little expense other than implant cost

 Options number 3 and 4 are removable.
 So you can take them out at night to clean them.
 They vary greatly in their stability and biting force depending on the number of implants you are getting and if have a bar.